 Give me a reference in Genesis that demonstrates the active involvement of the Holy Spirit at creation.
+Gen 1:2

+He is active in the affairs of the Non-Believers in three general areas:

+(p.
+252)

+He is both the author and the interpreter of Scripture.

+The Spirit was active in the life of Christ.

+At Salvation the Spirit is involved in 4 ways: He regenerates; He indwells; He baptizes; He seals.

+He also continues to work in the life of the believer.
+He does this in four ways:

+He fills; He guides; He empowers; and He teaches.

+ELECTION AND VOCATION

+Election-

-He is active in the affairs of the Non-Believers in three general areas: (p.
-252) He is both the and the of Scripture.
-The Spirit was in the life of Christ.
-At Salvation the Spirit is involved in 4 ways: He; He; He; He also continues to work in the life of the believer.
-He does this in four ways: He; He; and He ELECTION AND VOCATION Election- The Calvinistic view of election, some are elected for salvation and some are elected for damnation, is totally wrong.
-Concerning the order of "decrees," the following order is followed by Thiessen: 1.
-God decreed to create 2. to permit the 3. to provide in Christ redemption sufficient for 4. to elect some to 5. to send the Spirit to secure the acceptance of redemption on the part of the In its redemptive aspect, election means that sovereign act of God whereby He graciously chose in for salvation all those whom He foreknew would accept.
-We may define God's call as that act of grace by which He invites men to accept by faith the provided by Vocation- The Scriptures indicate that salvation is offered to God does NOT call men to of life, to, to fruit.
+The Calvinistic view of election, some are elected for salvation and some are elected for damnation, is totally wrong.

+Concerning the order of "decrees," the following order is followed by Thiessen:

+1. God decreed to create man.
+2. to permit the fall.
+3. to provide in Christ redemption sufficient for all.
+4. to elect some to salvation.
+5. to send the Spirit to secure the acceptance of redemption on the part of the elect.

+In its redemptive aspect, election means that sovereign act of God whereby He graciously chose in Jesus Christ for salvation all those whom He foreknew would accept.

+We may define God's call as that act of grace by which He invites men to accept by faith the salvation provided by Christ.

+Vocation-

+The Scriptures indicate that salvation is offered to all.

+God does NOT call men to reformation of life, to good works, to baptism, to church involvement, etc. These are all proper things in themselves, but they are merely fruit.

-God DOES call men to (3 rets. (p. .
+God DOES call men to repentence (3 refs. (p.
+266) ) and faith.
+(3 refs. (p.
 266) )

-and (3 refs(p.
-266)

-God uses a variety of means by whi 1.
-He calls men through
+God uses a variety of means by which to call men:

+- 1. He calls men through the Word of God.

-He calls by His God uses His to G call men
+- 2. He calls by His Spirit.

+- 3. God uses His servants to call men.

-4. He calls by His men.
+- 4. He calls by His providential dealings with men.

-, --- - 8

-CONVERSIO N
+CONVERSION

-In the experience of salvation there is regeneration, union with Christ, a There is, however, a logical sequence and adoption, al ll take place at the same instant.
+In the experience of salvation there is no chronological sequence; conversion, justification, regeneration, union with Christ, and adoption, all take place at the same instant.

+There is, however, a logical sequence and it is the order just mentioned.

-Conversion consists of two element ES: &
+Conversion consists of two elements: Repentance & Faith.

 Repentance-

-Repentance is essentially a change of It has 3 aspects: t broad sense.
+Repentance is essentially a change of mind, taking the word in a broad sense.

+It has 3 aspects:

+The intellectual element.
+This implies a change of view.

+The emotional element.
+This implies a change of feeling.

-The element.
-This
+The volitional element.
+This implies a change of will, disposition, and purpose.

-Theelement.
-Thi Theelement.
-T

-and ms implies a ci iange or, ,

 Faith-

-There is a misleading statement in FAITH."
-We are saved by THROUGH which we are saved; is by God's alone.
-(Ep h 2:8) not faith.
-Faith is the channel
+There is a misleading statement in the first sentence under "THE IMPORTANCE OF FAITH."
+We are saved by grace (Eph 2:8) not faith.
+Faith is the channel THROUGH which we are saved; NOT the means BY which we are saved!
+The means is by God's grace alone.

-There are three aspects necessar •
+There are three aspects necessary to faith:

-The element.
+The intellectual element.
+(This could be defined as understanding.)

-The element. could be either a tempora • ing or assent, but, it
+The emotional element.
+(This could be defined as receiving or assent, but, it could be either a temporary or a permanent receiving.)

-The element acceptance and application .
-(This could b e defined as appro opriation; i.e. a total
+The voluntary element.
+(This could be defined as appropriation; i.e. a total acceptance and application to one's self.)

-Concerning the source of faith, there e is a and a side of faith.
+Concerning the source of faith, there is a divine and a human side of faith.

 What are three results of faith?

-, and
+Salvation, Assurance, and Good works.